honojs/website/introduction/benchmarks.md

 - express (includes handling)
 - koa-router

-First, we registered the following routing to each of our routers These are similar to those used in the real world.
+First, we registered the following routing to each of our routers.
+These are similar to those used in the real world.

 ```ts